Zeus Performance Impressions

 Timbre

-I would not describe the way the Zeus renders mids as brittle or thin per see.
+I would not describe the way the Zeus renders mids as brittle or thin per se.
 Again, this is a contextual description.
-For example, the Layla paired with Code 51 adds a bit of flesh and warmth to percussion timbre whereas the Zeus offers something a bit more pristine, lighter or sweeter in tone.
+For example, the Layla paired with Code 51 adds a bit of flesh and warmth to percussion timbre whereas the Zeus offers something a bit more pristine, lighter, or sweeter in tone.

 Staging

-The Zeus is incredibly deep sounding and definitely more precise with its layering than the Athena.
-‘Turn on a dime” is the expression that runs in my mind when comparing the low-end performance of the Zeus compared to the Athena’s voluminous but comparatively softer approach.
+The Zeus is incredibly deep sounding and more precise with its layering than the Athena.
+‘Turn on a dime” is the expression that runs in my mind when comparing the low-end performance of Zeus compared to Athena’s voluminous but comparatively softer approach.

-That tight mid-bass response of the Zeus and slightly lighter mids timbre also plays well for enhanced perceived instrumental separation.
-For example, the Athena carries a bit more forwardness and bloom in the upper-bass and lower-mids of our test monitors making it sound almost smeared.
+That tight mid-bass response of the Zeus and slightly lighter mids timbre also play well for enhanced perceived instrumental separation.
+For example, the Athena carries a bit more forwardness and bloom in the upper-bass and lower mids of our test monitors making it sound almost smeared.

 Synergy

-I wouldn’t necessarily pair the Zeus with a dead neutral reference IEM.
-Not that it will sound bad but its low-end coloration deserves to be maximized rather than the lightish upper mids timbre.
+I wouldn’t necessarily pair the Zeus with a dead-neutral reference IEM.
+Not that it will sound bad but its low-end coloration deserves to be maximized rather than the lightish mids timbre.
 No need to put the breaks on an enjoyable pairing.

 I did think the Zeus sounded killer on the Empire Ears Valkyrie for instance with its excellent bass response and good quality high-end e-stats performance.
-That type of tuning seems to pair seems to really bring out the high impact side of Zeus’s capability.
+That type of tuning seems to really bring out the high-impact side of Zeus’s capability.

 (Editorial note – We are using E4UA JH Audio Variable Bass Pod Adapters to connect the Zeus to the Layla and retain the ability to adjust the bass output levels).